 Alan Milne ... on the tarmac (above) and fronting the media (opposite page).
 He was appointed as the managing director of Air Niugini just over a year ago.
 Air Niugini boss turning the airline around Air Niugini's managing director Alan Milne has been in the job for 12 months and is guiding the national carrier out of turbulent air.
-Paul Chai reports. ith successive years of financial losses, Alan Milne's first year as Air Niugini managing director was always going to be turbulent.
+Paul Chai reports. control, revenue opportunities, looks at four main areas: cost corporate philosophy that program - a wide-reaching Higher Altitudes transformation the airline, Milne instituted the To address other issues in Jops growth. it as an opportunity for local engineering team and seeing praising the commitment of his local option for their heavy work, Papua Mew Guinea as the new Milne wants them to consider heavy maintenance checks done. for four days to London to get are flying their larger aircraft some Australian carriers who no tes stidgis sid sed enliM tud be starting small with Dash 8s, aircraft maintenance.
+They may to become a regional hub for the potential of Air Niugini More importantly, it showed ".emoɔtuo gniseme." and on quality, which was just an the customer on time, on budget delivered that aeroplane back to wonderful opportunity.
+We (for servicing), which was a airlines to come into Air Niugini 8 was the first of the customer department, an area he knows well from his time at Qantas.
+He wanted to address reliability and aircraft availability issues, but instead uncovered a potential new growth area for the airline.
+Milne realised that the engineering department was not being fully utilised.
+"We did some work on improving processes in our heavy maintenance area and that gives us the opportunity to open up some slots for to open up some slots for customer airlines to come in," he says.
+"Solomon Islands' Dash ith successive years of financial losses, Alan Milne's first year as Air Miugini managing director was always going to be turbulent.
 But 12 months later a lot has changed.
 The long-time aviation executive approached the role with a pilot's calm, instituting some simple fixes and turning his focus to a range of new opportunities.
-Milne, a self-confessed aviation tragic, first focused his attention on the engineering department, an area he knows well from his time at Qantas.
-He wanted to address reliability and aircraft availability issues, but instead uncovered a potential new growth area for the airline.
-Milne realised that the engineering department was not being fully utilised.
-"We did some work on improving processes in our heavy maintenance area and that gives us the opportunity to open up some slots for customer airlines to come in," he says.
-"Solomon Islands' Dash